YoobeeWebTutors/javascript-manual/src/03-values.md

 * `1.2308956109358613e+19`

 Numbers in JavaScript can be whole numbers, called *integers* or have decimal places, called *floating point numbers* or just *floats*.
 Floats can contain up to 16 significant figures total, both before and after the decimal point.

-The `e+01` or `e-01` numbers are exponents: multply the preceding number by this number of powers of ten.
+* Perhaps a reminder that exponents are not used much in introuctory stages - we don't want to frighten the children * The `e+01` or `e-01` numbers are exponents: multply the preceding number by this number of powers of ten.
 JavaScript automatically converts very large numbers to exponents where necessary.

 ### Numerical Equivelence